-By default, the Windows versions NT, 2000, and XP use the NTFS file system. openSUSE includes basic write access support to the NTFS file system, but this feature has limited functionality.
-This means you can read your Windows files from Linux or overwrite them but you cannot extend or remove them.
+By default, the Windows versions NT, 2000, and XP use the NTFS file system. openSUSE includes read and write access the NTFS file system, but this feature has a few limitations.
+This means that you cannot read or write encrypted or compressed files.
+Furthermore the Windows file permissions are not honored at the moment.
+See http://en.opensuse.org/NTFS for more information.